script-fu/script-fu.github.io/index.md

 ### Quickstart in Script-Fu - GIMP 2

-* Create a directory as a sandbox for new scripts. eg /home/username/scripts/
+* Create a directory as a sandbox for new scripts. e.g /home/username/scripts/
   Add that directory in Gimp as a scripts folder.
   *Gimp->Edit->Preferences->Folders->Scripts*     Then restart Gimp